-If you know how you'd like to invest your money, but don't want to manage it yourself, you can choose our helping hand investment programme.
-With this, we'll invest your money on your behalf according to a particular objective.
+If you know how you'd like to invest your money, but don't want to manage it yourself, you can choose one of our helping hand investment programmes.
+With these, we'll invest your money on your behalf according to a particular objective.

-You can choose from the following helping hand programme:
+You can choose from the following helping hand programmes: